NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

  .. rubric:: Modules with sh, bash, and ksh scripts

-Due to the way the POSIX standard is defined for bash, sh, and ksh you **MUST** add the -l option (that is a lowercase L) to the shebang (e.g. #!/bin/sh) line at the top of your script for all sh, bash, or ksh batch scripts.
+Due to the way the POSIX standard is defined for bash, sh, and ksh you **MUST** add the*l option (that is a lowercase L) to the shebang (e.g. #!/bin/sh) line at the top of your script for all sh, bash, or ksh batch scripts.
 For example:

 .. code-block:: shell

-    #!/bin/ksh -l
+    #!/bin/ksh*l

     module load intel
     module load impi

-    srun -n 12 ​./xhpl
+    srun*n 12 ​./xhpl

-Failure to use -l will cause the module commands to fail and your job will not run properly and may crash in hard to diagnose ways.
+Failure to use*l will cause the module commands to fail and your job will not run properly and may crash in hard to diagnose ways.

  .. rubric::Additional Documentation on Lua modules